 Science and History

-Alamo Lake State Park is a man-made lake surrounded by low desert vegetation located in west central Arizona.
+Alamo Lake State Park is home to a man-made lake surrounded by low desert vegetation located in west central Arizona.
 The park’s distance from major population centers gives it a remote feeling of solitude, and the expansive desert views confirm that feeling.
 The rivers that feed Alamo Lake, the Big Sandy River and the Santa Maria River (which form the Bill Williams River), provide an important riparian habitat used by the diverse population of local birds and wildlife.

 The plant community at Alamo Lake State Park is described as Sonoran Desertscrub, according to the classic manual of vegetation classification edited by David Brown.
 Common plants include Palo Verde (Cercidium spp.), Ironwood (Olneya tesota), Catclaw Acacia (Acacia greggii), and Mesquite (Prosopis spp.).
 This type of desert ecosystem is also home to some of the most diverse population distributions of cacti in the state.

-Like many areas of Arizona, Alamo Lake State Park is also home to non-native plants and animals.
+Like many places in Arizona, Alamo Lake State Park is also home to non-native plants and animals.
 These non-native species arrive in a variety of ways; some species have been accidentally introduced and humans have introduced some purposefully.
 The feral burros that roam the park are a good example of non-natives thriving successfully in a challenging arid climate.
 They are thought to have escaped from miners in the past and have acclimated successfully to the desert.

 The area encompassed by Alamo Lake State Park has a rich and varied history.
 It was continuously occupied from about 5000 BC when a group called the Patayan first lived in the area.
 Trails, sleeping circles, shrines, intaglios, and rock cairn trail markers can be found in the area.
 During the historic periods, the region was used by the Walapai and Yavapai.
 The Mohave and their ancestors may have also used the resources of the area.

 By the 1600s, Spanish expeditions were in the area searching for mines and Indian villages.
 Pack animals of the Spaniards were burros, which, according to some historians, may be the ancestors of the burros that currently reside in the Lake Alamo area.